canonical/maas-site-manager-k8s-operator/docs/tutorial/1-setup-env.md

 ### Deploy Object Storage and S3 Integrator

 MAAS Site Manager requires an object storage service, such as Ceph.
 For a development environment, [microceph](https://canonical-microceph.readthedocs-hosted.com/en/squid-stable/tutorial/get-started/) is sufficient.
 Note that microceph's `rgw` service uses port 80 by default.
 If you are installing microceph in the same VM as MAAS Site Manager, change the `rgw` port to something else (we use 8080 below).
 Throughout the microceph setup tutorial, take note of the access key and secret key created.
-Additionally, when creating a bucket, ensure it is called `msm-images`.

 ### Configure the deployment
 The MAAS Site Manager Terraform plan can take various input variables.
 Make sure to create a file called `terraform.tfvars` inside the `msm-deployment` directory with the required entries below, or see the [sample](https://git.launchpad.net/maas-site-manager/plain/deployment/config/terraform.tfvars.sample) file.